elegantchaos/Matchable/README.md

 ## Future

-This is an early implementation, based on code pulled from elsewhere.
+This is an early implementation, based on code pulled from some of my other packages.

 The API probably needs tweaking, and the methods definitely need documenting.